vtphan/switchboard/sdk/student-client-guideline.md

 The Switchboard server enforces **single session architecture**:
 - Only one session can be active at any time
 - When teachers create a new session, it becomes the active session
-- All enrolled students are automatically moved to the new session
+- All enrolled students are automatically moved to the new session **without disconnection**
-- When sessions end, students return to lobby
+- When sessions end, students return to lobby **maintaining their WebSocket connection**
+- **Seamless transitions**: Students experience no connection interruptions during session changes

 ### Assignment Examples